U2:UV Achtung Baby Live at Sphere: Broadcasts and concert film

 A performance of "Atomic City" by U2 at Sphere was included in the telecast of the 66th Annual Grammy Awards on 4 February 2024, in what was billed as the first-ever televised performance from the venue.
 Afterwards, the band participated in an award presentation, announcing that the winner for Best Pop Vocal Album was Taylor Swift for Midnights.

-On 17 March 2024 – St. Patrick's Day – the group's 2 March show was broadcast on their U2-X Radio station on Sirius XM.
+On 17 March 2024 – St. Patrick's Day – the group's 2 March show was broadcast on their U2-X Radio station on SiriusXM.
 The show was also broadcast on radio stations in the United Kingdom, Spain, the Netherlands, Japan, Italy, Ireland, Australia, France, Brazil, Mexico, and Germany between April and May 2024.
 Beginning 3 May, for 48 hours subscribers of U2.com were able to stream audio from the final concert and a video interview of the band with Pauli Lovejoy and Gavin Friday at the Zoo Station exhibit.